jwithington/jwithington.github.io/_posts/2023-09-13-debt-relief.md

 > Is it always going to be like this?

-It's hard to think of a time in my 40's that I was angrier with another person than than that moment.[^1]
+It's hard to think of a time in my 40's that I was angrier with another person than during that moment.[^1]

 Because yeah, for a while, it was going to fucking be like that.

 ---

-Well, it's now September 2024.[^2] I believe this month I'm going to finish paying it all off, nearly a year early.
+Well, it's now September 2023.[^2] I believe this month I'm going to finish paying it all off, nearly a year early.

 Student loans (LOL) are kicking back in (LOL fucking politicians), and so it's not that I'll have paid off All of My Debt!